QuickLearner171998/Python-NSE-Option-Chain-Analyzer/README.md

 For doing technical analysis for option traders, the Option Chain is the most important tool for deciding entry and exit strategies.
 The National Stock Exchange (NSE) has a website which displays the option chain for traders in near real-time.
-This program retrieves this data from the NSE site and then generates useful analysis of the Option Chain for the specified Index or Stock.
-It also continuously refreshes the Option Chain.
+This program retrieves this data from the NSE site and then generates useful analysis of the Option Pairing for the specified Index or Stock.
+It also continuously refreshes the Option data.

 ## Disclaimer: